shyamalschandra/universal-biginteger/algorithms/README.md

 # Algorithms for BigInteger

 ## Sequential Algorithms

 ### Operations [6]

-1. `abs()` - returns the absolute value of the BigInteger
+1. `BigInteger abs()` - returns the absolute value of the BigInteger

-2. `add( BigInteger val )` - returns the value of the two BigIntegers added together
+2. `BigInteger add( BigInteger val )` - returns the value of the two BigIntegers added together

-3. `and( BigInteger val )` - returns the value of the two BigIntegers anded together
+3. `BigInteger and( BigInteger val )` - returns the value of the two BigIntegers anded together

-4. `andNot( BigInteger val )` - returns the value of two BigIntegers notanded together
+4. `BigInteger andNot( BigInteger val )` - returns the value of two BigIntegers notanded together

-5. `bitCount()` - returns number of bits in two's complement version of the BigInteger that are different from sign bit
+5. `int bitCount()` - returns number of bits in two's complement version of the BigInteger that are different from sign bit

-6. `bitLength()` - returns number of bit in minimal two's complement version of the BigInteger excluding the sign bit
+6. `int bitLength()` - returns number of bit in minimal two's complement version of the BigInteger excluding the sign bit

-7. `clearBit( int n )` - a BigInteger with the appropriate bit clear on the BigInteger
+7. `BigInteger clearBit( int n )` - a BigInteger with the appropriate bit clear on the BigInteger

-8. compareTo( BigInteger val ) - comparison methods for less than, equal, or greater than
+8. `int compareTo( BigInteger val )` - comparison methods for less than, equal, or greater than

-9. divide( BigInteger val ) - returns BigInteger that has a value of the designated BigInteger / val
+9. `BigInteger divide( BigInteger val )` - returns BigInteger that has a value of the designated BigInteger / val

-10. divideAndRemainder( BigInteger val ) - returns
+10. `BigInteger divideAndRemainder( BigInteger val )` - returns

-11. doubleValue()
+11. `double doubleValue()`

-12. equals( Object x )
+12. `boolean equals( Object x )`

 13. flipBit( int n )